sunidhi2001/Practice/README.md

 # Practice
 code in python
-it will be updated soon . sss
+it will be updated shortly